umbraco/UmbracoDocs/Extending/Content-Apps/index-v8.md

 #### Controlling Appearance/Position

-You can associate an icon with your custom content app, control the position (between 'Content' and 'Info') where your custom Content App should appear via a 'weighting' number
+You can associate an icon with your custom Content App, control the position (between 'Content' and 'Info') where your custom Content App should appear via a 'weighting' number

 #### Permissions ####